AI4Science-WestlakeU/flow_guidance/README.md

 ### Reproducing the results

 First, download the CelebA-HQ dataset and put it in `./data_cache/celeba_hq_256`.
-We will release the data cache file and the pretrained model checkpoints after the paper is accepted.
+We will release the data cache file and the pre-trained model checkpoints after the paper is accepted.
-For now, to reproduce the reults, first train the model of CelebA 256 with
+For now, to reproduce the results, first train the model of CelebA 256 with
 ```
 accelerate launch run/main_train.py
 ```